secretstartups/handbook/content/handbook/business-technology/okta/okta-enduser-faq/index.md

 ## Will Okta be used to prevent logins from particular devices or conditions?

-Okta has some capacity to do that.
-There can be some device-level controls, but won’t be on Day 1 of rollout.
-On Day 1 we’ll have IP-based controls based on threat intelligence feeds.
+Yes, via Okta Device Trust and IP-based controls based on threat intelligence feeds.

 ## Why does my Okta session expire but some of the apps are still open?